Illyrian warfare: Lembus

 The lembos (from λέμβος, "boat", romanized as lembus), was an ancient Illyrian warship, with a single bank of oars and no sails.
 It was small and light, with a low freeboard.
-It was a fast and manoeuvrable warship capable of carrying 50 men in addition to the rowers.Casson (1995), p.
-162 It was most commonly associated with the vessels used by the Illyrian tribes, chiefly for piracy, in the area of Dalmatia.
+It was a fast and manoeuvrable warship capable of carrying 50 men in addition to the rowers.
+It was most commonly associated with the vessels used by the Illyrian tribes, chiefly for piracy, in the area of Dalmatia.
 This type of craft was also adopted by Philip V of Macedon, and soon after by the Seleucids, Rome, and even the Spartan king Nabis in his attempt to rebuild the Spartan navy.

 In contemporary authors, the name was associated with a class rather than a specific type of vessels, as considerable variation is evident in the sources: the number of oars ranged from 16 to 50, they could be one- or double-banked, and some types did not have a ram, presumably being used as couriers and fast cargo vessels.